Restoring The Duck Creek Tributary In Northwest Indiana

 Phase 1 Tributary Project Area, Post-Implementation, Summer 2023

-• Flood Reduction and Stormwater Management: 127,996 gallons of stormwater storage added, captured and infiltrated per year; 161,172 square feet of green infrastructure added.
+• Flood Reduction and Stormwater Management: 2,786 gallons of stormwater storage added, captured and infiltrated per year; which will substantially lesson localized flooding on county and municipal roadways.

-• Water Quality Improvement: 3,682.85 lbs. of phosphorus inputs avoided annually; 7,409 lbs. of nitrogen inputs avoided annually; 64% reduction of E-coli inputs avoided annually.
+• Water Quality Improvement: 715 lbs. of phosphorus inputs avoided annually; 2,786 lbs. of nitrogen inputs avoided annually.

 We are proud and pleased of these metrics indicating improved environmental outcomes that will impact the entire Deep River – Portage Burns Watershed that drains into Lake Michigan.